 You’re Not Likely to Be Supporting a Local Family

-When you find the smaller, locally owned restaurants you’ll probably be putting your tourist dollars directly towards a family rather than a corporation.
+At smaller, locally owned restaurants you’ll probably be putting your tourist dollars directly towards a family rather than a corporation.
 That ensures that the money you spend stays within the economy, rather than leaving it.

 What do you think?